-So a friend of mine, who has been through the VA/Army disability process and also worked for the VA system told me a while back to remember two things:
+So a friend of mine, who has been through the VA/Army disability process and also worked for the VA system told me a while back to remember two things: - Hurry up and wait.

-2. Don't get excited.
+- Don't get excited.

 Well, I forgot and got excited.
 See, when we finally got some of the paperwork for Michael's TDRL (Temporary Disability Retirement List), I immediately filled out the paperwork for CRSC (Combat-Related Special Compensation).
 CRSC "allows certain military retirees to receive both their military retirement pay and VA Disability Compensation.
 This means that qualified military retirees with 20 or more years of service that have a "combat related" VA-rated disability no longer have their military retirement pay reduced by the amount of their VA disability compensation."
 You can read more about it here.